-Nursing is one of the largest departments within the Cook County Health and Hospitals System.
+Nursing is one of the largest departments within Cook County Health.
 Nursing is a critical driver and the key to success for the organization.
 The health system is comprised of nearly 1,300 full-time nurses.

-The nurses at the Cook County Health and Hospitals System are an elite group of individuals who are dedicated to the mission, providing quality-care, and caring for the vulnerable and underserved populations with compassion, and integrity.
+The nurses at the Cook County Health are an elite group of individuals who are dedicated to the mission, providing quality-care, and caring for the vulnerable and underserved populations with compassion, and integrity.

 Nurses have the ability to work among a variety of specialty departments in the system and the department has a variety of advanced practice nurses throughout the system.

 - Pediatrics including Neonatal ICU